 If you’ve been injured in a car accident that was somebody else’s fault and want to pursue compensation, you’ll have to gather a lot of information.
 The crash report prepared by San Antonio police is just one of those items.
 As your authorized representative, a San Antonio car accident lawyer can gather evidence on your behalf, including the accident report.
 The sooner you retain an attorney, the less legwork you may have to do on your own.

-At the Law Offices of George Salinas, we’re dedicated to fighting for the rights of people who have been injured in car accidents or through other types of negligence.
+At George Salinas Injury Lawyers, we’re dedicated to fighting for the rights of people who have been injured in car accidents or through other types of negligence.
 We know how important it is for you to have accurate information as early as possible.
 So, we offer free consultations to injury victims in and around San Antonio.
 You can schedule yours right now by calling 210-225-0909 or filling out our contact form or clicking in the lower right corner of this page to chat.

 If you found this article helpful, you might also like: